Lifshitz tails on the Bethe lattice: a combinatorial approach: Proofs for the off-diagonal disorder model

 An upperbound on $\kappa(n)$ is obtained by relaxing the constraint on the possible values of the variables $\{n_e\}$.
 We shall thus extend their domain to non-negative reals, denoted ${x_e}$ to avoid confusion, using the natural extension $\Gamma(x+1)=x!$ from integer $x$ to arbitrary reals.
 We also let the set of edges with positive values of $x_e$ to be an arbitrary subset of $\cE_p$, which contains the edges with endpoint at distance at most $p$ from the root.
 For the ease of notation we introduce $\varkappa(n)=\ln \kappa(n)$, which is thus upperbounded as

-This upperbound is certainly valid; in addition we expect that it becomes tight at the leading order when $n\to \infty$: the integer values of $n_e$ achieving the maximum in Eq.~(\ref{eq_kappa}) will become large as well, hence relaxing them to be real numbers should have a minor effect.
+We expect this upperbound to become tight at the leading order when $n\to \infty$: the integer values of $n_e$ achieving the maximum in Eq.~(\ref{eq_kappa}) will become large as well, hence relaxing them to be real numbers should have a minor effect.

 For a given $p$ the supremum is over a smooth function of the $|\cE_p|$ reals $x_e$; assuming that the supremum is reached in the interior of its domain, one has to look for the critical points of the function.
 There is always one radially symmetric critical point, i.e. where $x_e$ depends on $e$ only through the depth $i$ of the edge; we denote $\hx_i$ the common value of $x_e$ for all edges at depth $i$.
 We assume that this is the global maximum of the function.
 This yields